DimiKog/proof-of-escape/README.md

 ✅ You will now see your ESCAPE balance in MetaMask.

-🔎 If you ever forget the token address, you can also find it in contract-info/contract-address.txt.
+🔎 If you ever forget the token address, it is displayed on the frontend after registration or can be found in the `meta/` folder if you're running locally.

 ### 📊 Quiz Completion Tracking